Fisheries Change Programme

 - IEMRS Privacy Impact Assessment [PDF, 7.7 MB]

-We consulted from 9 May to 8 June 2018 on proposed amendments to regulations to support digital monitoring and innovative trawl technologies.
-These technical amendments are intended to be practical and workable for the fishing industry, and include a proposal to phase in electronic catch and position reporting for all fishers not currently using it.
+We consulted from 9 May to 8 June 2018 on proposed amendments to regulations to support electronic reporting and innovative trawl technologies.
+These technical amendments were intended to be practical and workable for the fishing industry, and include a proposal to phase in electronic catch and position reporting for all fishers not previously using it.

 - Future of our Fisheries volume 1 [PDF, 8.6 MB]